 If Mitchell delivers to the customer a quantity of goods of up to 5% more or less than the quantity set forth in the sales documentation or as otherwise agreed to, the customer shall not be entitled to object to or reject the goods or any portion of them by reason of the surplus or shortfall and shall pay for such goods at the price set forth in the sales documentation adjusted pro rata.

-- Archiving: Mitchell archives all electronic material for a period of two (2) years.
+- Archiving: Mitchell archives all electronic material for a period of six (6) months.
 There is no additional charge for this service.

 - Versions: All files should be clearly labeled and dated with relation to their use.
 Old versions or unnecessary files should be deleted or erased from transportable media intended for use by Mitchell.
 Properly sized and marked hard copies or laser proofs of those files should accompany the project.
 Costs incurred by the mistaken use of improperly submitted files will be the responsibility of the client.

 - Copies of original files given by the client to Mitchell remain the property of the client.

 - The amended file created by Mitchell to achieve an end result or product, will remain the property of the client, provided the client’s account is paid in full.
 Retrieval, copying and media costs will be charged to the client at current Mitchell rates.